EdAlegrid/file-integrity-monitoring/README.md

 1. Select the client or device where the file will be monitored from the main window when you login.

-3. Click the *access client/device* button or the *client/device Id*.
+2. Click the *access client/device* button or the *client/device Id*.
 You will need to enter your *security code*.

-You will then be directed to the client or device window.
+3. You will now be directed to the selected client or device window.
 Click *Enable FIM* from the *Manage Application* section.
 Select *email alert* and *active response* as well to test if they working.

 Now, try editing the file you are monitoring from your remote client or device.
 In this example make a change on 'myFile.txt' file from device *100*.